openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

       configuration parameters in file ``ml2_conf.ini``.

 #.
 Add the Nexus switch information to the configuration file.
 Multiple switches
-   can be configured in this file as well as multiple compute hosts for each switch.
+   can be configured in this file as well as multiple OpenStack hosts for each switch.
 This information includes:

    * The IP address of the switch
    * The Nexus switch credential username and password
-   * The compute hostname and Nexus port of the node that is connected to the switch (For non-baremetal only)
+   * The OpenStack hostname and Nexus port of the node that is connected to the switch (For non-baremetal only)
    * vpc ids pool (baremetal only).
 It is required when automated port-channel creation is desired.